The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 When you’re ready to lift the bar, your elbows shouldn’t be tucked in close to your body, and they shouldn’t be flared out to the sides.

 Instead, find the middle path in between this.
 A 45-degree angle works best for most people.
+Adjusting your elbow position can work slightly different muscle groups, allowing you to target specific areas more effectively.

 This helps to protect your shoulders and maintain proper form throughout the exercise.